csiz/hex-single-motor-mini-drive/driver-code/readme.md

 Open `hex-mini-driver.ioc` and use the `Generate Code` tool from the STM32 Cube IDE.

+After generating the blank code we need to make the following changes:
+    1. Make sure it compiles...
+The CMakeFiles are generated once and then left to the user to edit, we must include all sources.

 TODO: install procedure
 TODO: compile procedure
 TODO: upload procedure